CapriRecSys/CAPRI/README.md

 ![CAPRI-Context-Aware Interpretable Point-of-Interest Recommendation Framework](https://github.com/RecSys-lab/CAPRI/blob/main/_contents/cover.jpg "CAPRI-Context-Aware interpretable PoI Recommender")

 CAPRI is a Python implementation of a number of popular contextual POI recommendation algorithms for both implicit and explicit feedback.
 The framework aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

-More complete documentation is available at [readthedocs](https://capri.readthedocs.io/en/latest/ "readthedocs")
+More complete documentation is available at [readthedocs](https://capri.readthedocs.io/en/latest/ "readthedocs").

 ## CAPRI Overview